chrislovecnm/generator-go-lang/README.md

 > We highly recommand to use `nvm` ([NVM](https://github.com/creationix/nvm)) to manage your Node versions, and to use the most recent versions

+> if you have [dep](https://github.com/golang/dep) for Go package management installed, the generator provides you with an option for that to initialize

 First, you have to install `yo`, as to use any [Yeoman](http://yeoman.io/) Generator.

 ```